Skip to:

 Enhancement 2: A Splash of Citrus

 Adding citrus zest or juice, such as lemon or orange, introduces a bright, zesty dimension that balances the richness of the risotto and awakens the palate.
+This simple addition can elevate the entire flavor profile.

 Important Note: Citrus is potent; start with a small amount and adjust to taste to avoid overpowering the dish.